privly/privly-jetpack/chrome/content/test/README.md

 #### Running a NodeJS Server that accepts the coverage info and sends it to Coveralls.io ####

 The server is run using Node.js.
 We've used Node.JS because this makes it easier to generate the reports from the coverage json and send those reports to Coverall.io. `istanbul` node [API](https://github.com/gotwarlost/istanbul#generate-reports-given-a-bunch-of-coverage-json-objects) generates the reports from the coverage json and [node-coveralls](https://github.com/nickmerwin/node-coveralls) sends those reports to Coveralls.io.
+The server code can be found in `node/server.js`.
+The server only collects the coverage json and generates the report. `run_test.sh` uses `coveralls` to send those reports to Coveralls.io.